strayMat/causal-ml-course/slides/event_studies.typ

 ]

+#slide(title: "Synthetic controls: A failure of synthetic controls")[
+  == Failure of conditional ignorability

+  TODO
+]

 #slide(title: "Synthetic controls: Take-away")[
   == Pros
   - More convincing for parallel trends assumption.
   - Simple for multiple time periods.
   - Gives confidence intervals.

+  #pause
   == Cons
   - Requires many control units to yield good pre-treatment fits.
   - Might be prone to overfitting during the pre-treatment period.
-  - Still requires a strong assumption: the weights should also balance the post-treatment unexposed outcomes.
+  - Still requires a strong assumption: the weights should also balance the post-treatment unexposed outcomes ie. conditional ignorability.
 See @arkhangelsky2021synthetic for discussions.
   - Still requires the no-anticipation assumption.
 ]